ashleydavis/routey/README.md

 Routey Testbed
 --------------

-Routey testbed is used to test REST APIs from the command line.
+_Routey Testbed_ is allows you to test your REST APIs from the command line.

-It is run from the command line using _node_ and specifying the path to _routey_testbed.js__.
-For example if you __routey__ installed in __node_modules__:
+It is run from the command line using _node_ and specifying the path to _routey_testbed.js_.
+For example, with Routey installed in _node_modules_:

 	node ./node_modules/routey/routey_testbed.js <options>

-You can use the testbed to list the routes (URLs) that are supported by our REST API:
+You can use the testbed to list the routes that are registered by your REST API:

 	node routey_testbed.js --routes

 The main purpose of the testbed is to invoke your route handlers from the command line.
-For example HTTP GET of the route __/foo/bar__:
+For example, to test HTTP GET for the route _/foo/bar_:

 	node routey_testbed.js get /foo/bar

 The output of your route handler (ie the output of your REST API) is printed to the command line.

 You can also test the other http verbs.
-To supply data, eg for a HTTP POST, used the --data option:
+To supply data, eg for a HTTP POST, use the --data option:

 	node routey_testbed.js post /foo/bar --data="some data"